turingschool-examples/frontend-mod-1-prework/codepen/instruction_for_each_day.md

 *   Change a snippet of paragraph text to be italic using the font-style property (do not use the `<i></i>` in this case).

 ### Day 3

+Add a form that could be used to submit your top three music artists.
+It should include:

 *   Text boxes for each artist (three artists total).
 *   Labels for each text box.
 *   Dropdowns for the genre of each artist.